List of Accomplishments 2022-2025

 - Keeping our city attractive is important.
 I worked with the Neighborhood Improvement Commission and the Parks and Recreation Commission to paint utility boxes throughout the city.

 - In addition to advocating funding for parks, I participated in several park clean-ups with the Friends of Seaside Park Association (FOSPA).
 I successfully advocated for funding for the following parks: Cutino (phase 2), Highland Otis, Sabado, Fernando, Wheeler St tennis courts, Havanna Soliz, and Lincoln-Cunningham Park walkways.
+Also, I was able to help aquire funding for the tenth anniversay party for our dog park.

 Working to Make City Agencies More Responsive